3lvis/Form/README.md

 pod 'Form'
 ```

-## Contributing

-Please check our [playbook](https://github.com/3lvis/playbook/blob/master/GIT_AND_GITHUB.md) for guidelines on contributing.

-Detailed discussions regarding code might be easier to have in the [Form channel on Gitter](https://gitter.im/3lvis/Form).

 ## Credits

-[Hyper](http://hyper.no) made this.
-We’re a digital communications agency with a passion for good code and delightful user experiences.
-If you’re using this library we probably want to [hire you](https://github.com/3lvis/iOS-playbook/blob/master/HYPER_RECIPES.md) (we consider remote employees too, the only requirement is that you’re awesome).
+This library was originally done at [Hyper](http://hyper.no).
+A digital communications agency with a passion for good code and delightful user experiences.
+They were kind enough to transfer it to me for further development.

 ## License